-- We performed stocktake procedures on a sample of inventory items to ascertain their existence at balance date. - We agreed a sample of inventory items to purchase invoices to test that costs assigned to inventories are appropriate. - We agreed a sample of raw materials through to the assembled finished good to determine whether these were assembled in accordance with the underlying subassemblies and related bill of materials. - We obtained evidence that inventory did not exceed its net realisable value by: - Checking a sample of inventory items to subsequent selling prices;

-Key audit matter How our audit addressed the key audit matte Reviewing aged inventory report for any slow moving items; and Considering management's plans for entering new markets.
+- We performed stocktake procedures on a sample of inventory items to ascertain their existence at balance date. - We agreed a sample of inventory items to purchase invoices to test that costs assigned to inventories are appropriate. - We agreed a sample of raw materials through to the assembled finish good to determine whether these were assembled in accordance with the underlying sub-assemblies and related bill of materials. - We obtained evidence that inventory did not exceed its net realizable value by: - " Checking a sample of inventory items to subsequent selling price; - " Reviewing aged inventory report for any slow moving items; and - " Considering management's plans for entering new markets.